mlakolar/myWebSite/content/authors/you-lin-chen/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: You-Lin Chen is currently a statistics PhD candidate at the University of Chicago advised by Mladen Kolar.
+bio: You-Lin Chen was a statistics PhD candidate at the University of Chicago advised by Mladen Kolar.
 He pursues his research interests in machine learning, stochastic and non-convex optimization, high-dimensional statistics.

 # List each interest with a dash
 interests: